inamiotko/fibonacciApp/README.md

 - Design -> as simple and as functional as possible with a hope that the overall app is intuitive

 - Toast message on wrong input -> wrong input (e.g. letters, special signs, spaces) replaces the input under the hoood ot number 1 for simplicity

+- Extension functions -> to centralize the code better and reuse methods for converting json strings to lists